Coronavirus: UNICEF calls for schools to remain open despite COVID | DW | 08.12.2020

 Kahmann called remote learning a "very good alternative" given the limitations the pandemic has put on learning.
 However, she emphasized the need to accommodate those without access to the necessary tools, who are often "especially disadvantaged and the poorest children."

 Assuming the classrooms themselves were clear of infections, Germany has kept its schools open through the latest measures, dubbed a "lockdown light."
-However, by November, more than 300,000 students had been quarantined and in the most populous state, one in 10 schools had been affected by closures.
+However, by November, more than 300,000 students had been quarantined and in North Rhine-Westphalia, the country's most populous state, one-in-10 schools had been affected by closures.

 Research suggests that schools tend not to be large drivers of the pandemic.
 Across the world, the reopening of schools and daycare centers did not lead to surges in cases, especially in areas with lower community transmission and where schools had taken precautions.
 Older children are more likely to transmit the virus.